A WORLD OF HURT

 "Besides, we're going to be busy as all get-out here pretty soon," Joe broke in, worried that Adam might possibly convince Pa to change his mind about them needing that day off.
 He hurried on.
 "We're going to be rounding up those summer calves starting tomorrow, and then we'll be busy putting up hay for the next several weeks, and then—"

-Pa had stopped his litany with a raised hand and a gentle scowl.
+Pa had stopped his rushed litany with a raised hand and a gentle scowl.
 "Joe's right, Adam.
-Why don't you take advantage of the bit of slack time you've got now?
+Why don't you take advantage of the bit of slack time we have now?
 I know I don't have to remind you that there won't be many more slow days between now and first snow."
-Pa had smiled at his son's considering frown.
-Adam knew as well as he did that there were no slack days on a spread the size of the Ponderosa.
-It didn't matter.
-"You know, Adam, sometimes a man needs to be reminded to stop and just…enjoy what life has to offer."
+Pa had smiled at his son's considering frown, knowing as they all had that Adam was about to argue that there were no slack days on a spread the size of the Ponderosa.
+"You know, Adam, sometimes a man needs to be reminded to stop and just . . . enjoy what life has to offer."